Seven mutually touching infinite cylinders: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Andr\'as Bezdek (Auburn University) for communicating on existing results related to Littlewood's conjecture, and to \'Agnes Sz\'ant\'o (NC State University) for useful discussion on $\alpha$-theory.
+The authors are grateful to Andr\'as Bezdek (Auburn University; Alfr\'ed R\'enyi Institute of Mathematics, Hungarian Academy of Sciences) for communicating on existing results related to Littlewood's problem, and to \'Agnes Sz\'ant\'o (NC State University) for useful discussion on $\alpha$-theory.
+We thank Peter V.~Pikhitsa (Seoul National University) for informing us about his related work.
+We also thank the anonymous reviewer for valuable suggestions and comments.